pavetheway91/tarbsd/README.md

 ## Installing the builder tool ##

 Download it from the [releases](https://github.com/pavetheway91/tarbsd/releases) page.
 In order to run it, you'll need PHP >= 8.2 with phar, zlib, pcntl and either mbstring or iconv extensions.
 Zopfli enables slightly better kernel compression, but it is optional.
+Alternatively, you can clone the repo and follow instructions in the bottom of this document.
 ```
 pkg install php84 php84-phar php84-zlib php84-pcntl php84-mbstring zopfli